What personal information do we collect from the people that visit our website?

 This type of service allows user data to be utilised for advertising communication purposes displayed in the form of banners on this website.
 In order to understand Google’s use of Data, consult Google’s partner policy.

 There are basically two types of advertising that can be provided by AdSense.
-It should be noted that ONLY non-personalised ads are used on this website currently:
+It should be noted that within the European Union (EU) ONLY non-personalised ads are used on this website currently:

 Personalised Ads will use the behavioral retargeting technique, i.e. displaying ads tailored to the User’s interests and behavior, including those detected outside This Application.
 For more information, please check the privacy policies of AdMob.